71 Great Small Town Business Ideas: How to Live Rurally And Thrive!

 Many people care deeply about how their vehicles look.

 After the up-front investment, a good car wash can be about as hands-off as it gets.
+It's one of the most profitable small town business ideas for passive income.

 Getting quality spine and body care in a small town can be challenging.